 I loved watching Weddle and Woodhead play in San Diego, as did many, but for me personally, the two aren’t enough for me to switch teams.
 Weddle claimed the Ravens’ ownership treats the players much better.
 He tweeted about feeling bad for his boy, King Dunlap,after the Chargers released him one day before his salary bonus.

-Although I would never switch teams to my hated rival, the Raiders do make some sense.
-There are already so many Raider fans in Southern California.
-Also, the Raiders may end up relocating to Las Vegas.
-Vegas isn’t too far and it would be pretty cool to root for a professional franchise from Vegas.
-If the Raiders are to relocate, rumors have surfaced about them possibly playing in Qualcomm for two years until their new stadium is built.
+Although I would never switch teams to my hated rival, the Raiders do make sense.
+There are already more Raider fans in Southern California than the Chargers and Rams combined.
+Also, the Raiders are relocating to Las Vegas.
+Vegas isn’t too far and it’s pretty cool to root for a professional franchise representing sin city.

 PAGE 4 LINK BELOW